NETWORKING EVENT #6

 The themes at the event will be diverse, with some being more conceptual and others of a practical nature.
 Examples of questions include: How can economic opportunities be balanced with ecological integrity in nautical tourism, cruise tourism or port infrastructure?
 How can biodiversity and land- or seascapes act as levers for building resilient societies and healthy marine environments?
 What technological, social, or governance innovations are needed to navigate transboundary marine challenges, renewable energy transitions, nature-based strategies for disaster risk reduction, or ensuring safety?
 By bridging disciplines and sectors, at the event we aim to identify actionable strategies to address the complexity of marine challenges while fostering innovation and equity.
 With an emphasis on transdisciplinary collaboration and practical solutions, we aspire to be more than a knowledge-sharing event; to be a forum for shaping transformative pathways for seas and coasts to ensure healthy and prosperous societies.

-Keynote Speakers
+Speakers

 - Tit Neubauer, Ministry of Higher Education, Science and Innovation of Slovenia, Horizon Europe National Contact Point (HE NCP) for EU Missions: “The contribution of EU Missions to preserving our seas and coastal societies”

-- mag.
-Katja Žagar, Ministry of Higher Education, Science and Innovation of Slovenia, HE NCP Cluster Cluster 6: Food, Bioeconomy, Natural Resources, Agriculture and Environment: “Opportunities for Integrating Blue Economy, Biodiversity, and Climate Action in Coastal and Marine Projects”
+- Katja Žagar, Ministry of Higher Education, Science and Innovation of Slovenia, HE NCP Cluster 6: Food, Bioeconomy, Natural Resources, Agriculture and Environment: “Opportunities for Integrating Blue Economy, Biodiversity, and Climate Action in Coastal and Marine Projects”

 Grant Opportunities